 Forester 2 or 3 (State Forest) – Responsible for the management of state forest lands.

 Forester 1 or 2 (FIA Forester) – Responsible for gathering statewide USFS Forest Inventory and Analysis (FIA) data.

 Forestry Technician – Primary crew leader for fire prevention and suppression and for the implementation of other program duties and projects.

-Forestry Aids (1 or 2) – Primary responsibility for fire suppression and heavy equipment operation.
-Other duties include implementation of program duties and projects
+Forestry Aides (1 or 2) – Primary responsibility for fire suppression and heavy equipment operation.
+Other duties include implementation of program duties and projects.

 Human Resources Analyst 3